List of Emmerdale characters introduced in 2006: David Metcalfe

-Jenny Albright

-Jenny Albright is the friend of Victoria Sugden and Kayleigh Gibbs, played by Southward's close friends, Isabel Hodgins and Lily Jane Stead.

-Jenny first appears when she, Victoria and Kayleigh hurl eggs at the Post Office window, distressing a heavily pregnant Viv Hope (Deena Payne) but they are chased off by Eli Dingle (Joseph Gilgun).

-Jenny appears again when she, Kayleigh and Victoria went to a nightclub after a woman gave Victoria tickets to go there.
-They got dressed up and told Victoria's father Jack that they were going out.
-They did not stay long as they spotted Victoria's adoptive brother Andy and a lot of other Emmerdale residents at the club.
-As they were leaving, Andy's lodger, Jo Stiles (Roxanne Pallett), saw them and told them about the dodgy people in the club but promised not to tell Jack that they had been there.

 Bridget Burgess

 Bridget Burgess is Belle Dingle's (Eden Taylor-Draper) teacher.
 She appeared in 2006 and 2007.
 She was played by Eileen O'Brien, who later re-appeared in Emmerdale in early 2013 as Beattie Dixon.

 Bridget first appears when she sends a letter to Belle's parents, Zak (Steve Halliwell) and Lisa Dingle (Jane Cox), asking to see them.
 Belle intercepts the letter and persuades her uncle Shadrach (Andy Devine) to be her father.
 However, when they meet, Shadrach realises that she and him used to be an item.
 He tries to restart their relationship, but she is not interested.
 Bridget soon discovers that Shadrach is not Belle's father and sets up a meeting with Zak and Lisa, and tells them Belle is having behavioural problems.
 Zak and Lisa declare that Belle will start to behave but when she removes a security block on the computers, Bridget and the head teacher want to suspend Belle.
 This leads to an argument with Zak, and he removes Belle from the school.
 Bridget tries on several occasions to persuade Zak to let her return, but he refuses.